Rethinking the Objectives of Extractive Question Answering: Analysis

 \section{Analysis}

-Apart from example in Figure~\ref{fig:indep_error}, we provide more examples of different predictions between models trained with \textit{independent} and \textit{compound objective} in Table~\ref{tab:examples_of_errors}.
-In general, by doing manual analysis of errors, we noticed three types of errors being fixed by the \textit{compound} objective model in BERT: \begin{enumerate} \item The model assigns high probability to answer surrounded with the paired tags (e.\,g. quotes).
-It chooses the answer without respecting the symmetry between paired tags (third row of Table~\ref{tab:examples_of_errors}). \item Uncertainty of the model causes it to assign high probabilities to two spans containing same answer string.
-During decoding the start/end boundaries of two same answers are picked up (first row of Table~\ref{tab:examples_of_errors}).
-This can be alleviated with the surface form filtering.
+Apart from example in Figure~\ref{fig:indep_error}, we provide more examples of different predictions\footnote{We chose to analyze the different predictions, as the model is usually more uncertain in these borderline cases.} between models trained with independent and compound objective in Table~\ref{tab:examples_of_errors}.
+In general, by doing manual analysis of errors, we noticed three types of trivially wrong errors being fixed by the compound objective model in BERT: \begin{enumerate} \item Uncertainty of the model causes it to assign high probabilities to two different answer boundaries.
+During decoding the start/end boundaries of two different answers are picked up (fourth row in Table~\ref{tab:examples_of_errors}). \item The model assigns high probability to answer surrounded by the paired punctuation marks (e.\,g. quotes).
+It chooses the answer without respecting the symmetry between paired punctuation marks (third row of Table~\ref{tab:examples_of_errors}). \item Uncertainty of the model causes it to assign high probabilities to two spans containing the same answer string.
+This is the special case of problem (1) -- while the model often chooses the correct answer, the boundaries of two different spans are selected (first row of Table~\ref{tab:examples_of_errors}). \end{enumerate}

-\item Uncertainty of the model causes it to assign high probabilities of two different answer boundaries.
-During decoding the start/end boundaries of two different answers are picked up (fourth row in Table~\ref{tab:examples_of_errors}). \end{enumerate}

-Interestingly, we found it hard to directly identify any of the mentioned error types in ALBERT's predictions\footnote{The full difference of BERT's and ALBERT's predictions can be found at \url{https://tinyurl.com/y5f5uevc}.}.